vonepson9/Help-Desk-Emulation-AD-USER-GROUPS-DOMAIN-PW/README.md

 # Help-Desk-Emulation-AD-USER-GROUPS-DOMAIN-PW
 This lab showcases setting up Active Directory on a Windows Server virtual machine using AWS EC2.
 Created a domain, added users, organized groups, and practiced resetting passwords to simulate a real-world directory environment
-# 🧠 Active Directory Helpdesk Lab on AWS 🚀
+# 🧠 Active Directory Helpdesk Lab on VM Ec2 AWS 🚀

 > **Simulating real-world helpdesk ops in a cloud-hosted lab**
 > 🖥️ Powered by AWS EC2 | 🏰 Built with Active Directory | 🎫 Integrated with ServiceNow